KEEN TO FIT IN

 TALK AND DISCUSS

-Formulating a policy on paper is one thing, but theory needs to be put into practice.
-Keep the conversation between the team leaders and teenagers alive: what do you do if you see a teammate drinking and how might the group suffer as a result of drinking?
-Some team leaders find it easy to talk about this sort of thing with young people, but some have no idea how to approach the subject.
-Furthermore, many team leaders are young people themselves, and lack the experience that you have as an adult.
+So what do you do if a teammate is drinking, and how might the group suffer as a result?
+How can leaders act as role models?
+Some leaders find it easy to talk about this sort of thing, while others will find it hard.
+Many of those involved in youth sports are, furthermore, young people themselves and lack the experience that you have as an adult.
 Which is why it’s good if you, as a parent, can help out.